 What, your Mac’s moving like a turtle?
 No worries... that’s normal, a consequence of constant use.
 And you don’t have to worry at all.
 This post will guide you to revive your gadget and unleash its power to run like a cheetah again.

 This way, you can recoup lost time and revive your status as a productivity rock star.

 Gadgets store up data and a whole gamut of info as it works at your bidding.
 So, it’s true what experts say after all: as a man eats food to survive, a Mac gobbles up data to thrive.

 That’s a fact we have to accept.
 However, the downside is—time will come when your device accumulates an enormous amount of data; the load becomes too heavy for the gadget, then it will start to slow down.

 Is this the scenario you’re in?
-I suggest you stop working and embark on a journey to give your Mac a much needed sabbatical.
-A Blitzkrieg break (I’d call it) would do wonders.
+If so, I suggest you stop working for a moment and embark on a journey to give your Mac a much-needed sabbatical.
+A Blitzkrieg break (I would call it) would do wonders.